-Auditing and inspection are important, and often underused, resource in education.
+External inspection and monitoring are an important and often underused resource in education.
+Here are some examples of reform:

 Example - Philippines.
 "The Government Watch (G-Watch) of Ateneo School of Government has implemented 'Constructing Philippine education, one school building at a time' (Bayanihang Eskwela) since 2005.
 The programme is a community-based monitoring of the Philippines government's school-building projects that aims to ensure that high quality school-building projects are implemented at the right time where they are needed most.
 The programme has mobilized over 700 community-based monitors in its three rounds, who have ensured that 133 classrooms costing 122.8 million Philippine pesos (US\$2.8 million) were constructed according to standards.
-The programme has been officially adopted by the Department of Education as the community-based monitoring component of its school- building programme that ensures transparency and accountability in programme execution.
+The programme has been officially adopted by the Department of Education as the community-based monitoring component of its school-building programme that ensures transparency and accountability in programme execution.
 This social accountability experience has generated rich lessons in preventing anomalies and corruption in service delivery, thereby improving effectiveness of services, through citizen engagement in governance" (From UNDP 2011, p27).